SparkPipelines — Spark Pipelines CLI¶

 SparkPipelines is a Scala "launchpad" to execute pyspark/pipelines/cli.py Python script (through SparkSubmit).

-pyspark/pipelines/cli.py is the Pipelines CLI that is launched using spark-pipelines shell script.
+pyspark/pipelines/cli.py is the heart of the Spark Pipelines CLI (launched using spark-pipelines shell script).

 The Pipelines CLI supports the following commands: